jhonpulido1990/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

 * File:  ` 2-is_same_class.py `
  Self-paced manual review  Panel footer - Controls
 ### 3. Same class or inherit from
-          mandatory         Progress vs Score  Task Body Write a function that returns   ` True `   if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class ; otherwise   ` False `  .
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Write a function that returns   ` True `   if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class ; otherwise   ` False `  .
 * Prototype:  ` def is_kind_of_class(obj, a_class): `
 * You are not allowed to import any module
 ```bash